TaikiSan21/PAMr/README.md

 # PAMr

-This is a very beta version of a package for processing passive acoustic data.
+This is a package for processing passive acoustic data.
+Currently only supports data collected using [Pamguard](https://www.pamguard.org/), but in the future we hope to support other platforms.

-User beware!
+Note that this is currently a beta version, so some bugs and quirks are expected.
+Hopefully this guide will work you through the most common pitfalls, but please report any other issues to [taiki.sakai@noaa.gov](mailto:taiki.sakai@noaa.gov).

+Our goal is to make your life easier, so if you have any other suggestions or feedback feel free to pass that along as well!

 ### Installation